cosmology-tech/cosmos-kit/INTEGRATING-WALLETS.md

 ### ⚡️ Chain wallet class

-This is the class for when the wallet is connected
+This is the class for which a chain is specified for the wallet

 - implement a class that [extends the `ChainWalletBase`](https://github.com/cosmology-tech/cosmos-kit/blob/aa16c2c4fc3d8245e2fa0d2624a6f2ff5ab73c2a/packages/keplr/src/extension/chain-wallet.ts#L8) abstract class
 - set `address`, `username`, and `offlineSigner` [in the `update()` method](https://github.com/cosmology-tech/cosmos-kit/blob/aa16c2c4fc3d8245e2fa0d2624a6f2ff5ab73c2a/packages/keplr/src/extension/chain-wallet.ts#L50-L56)